yraffah/yraffah.github.io/_posts/2014-05-10-migrating-to-jekyll.md

 As you can see, it is still a beta move and I have a lot remaining.
 Therefore, I thought of having it listed down so I can mark whatever is done once I'm through with it.
 Here goes the list:

 1. Migrate Octopress posts
-2. Migrate old Drupal posts
+2. Migrate old Drupal posts (Got to fix the current issue with the Drupal install!)
 3. Comments (not sure if I really want it though)
 4. Contact Form
 5. Design